-Karen Tompson-Wolfe (1995), Assistant Professor; Academic Support Specialist.
+Karen Tompson-Wolfe (1995), Assistant Professor and Director of the Tomnitz Family Learning Opportunities Center.
 B.S.Ed., M.A., University of Missouri-Columbia.

 Maureen Tuthill (2008), Associate Professor of English, A.P.
 Green Fellow in Literature.
 B.A., College of William and Mary; M.A., State University of New York at Stony Brook; Ph.D., University of Connecticut.